Fanyu Wang

 Working Papers

-How Public Information Disclosure Shapes Household Demand for Water Lead Mitigation and Exposure Assessment
+How Randomized Disclosure of Proxy Information Shapes Household Demand for Water Lead Mitigation and Exposure Assessment

 with Siyuan Hu